 – Pain on erection or erectile difficulties

-“38 year old male: I had pelvic pain for four years!
+“38-year-old male: I had pelvic pain for four years!
 My private regions were so sensitive to touch that when the doctor examined my rectum it was like murder!
-At first I started having urinary frequency where I had to go to the toilet every 30 minutes.
+At first, I started having urinary frequency where I had to go to the toilet every 30 minutes.
 Then it started hurting every time I passed bowel motions.
-It was difficult to have sex because when I had an erection or ejacualated.
-Even sitting down or walking with hard shoes was unbearable and I had to wear loose fitting underwear.
+It was difficult to have sex because when I had an erection or ejaculated.
+Even sitting down or walking with hard shoes was unbearable and I had to wear loose-fitting underwear.
 After seeing multiple doctors and urologists and having a dozen investigations come back normal, everyone said there was nothing wrong with me.”

 How does Chronic Pelvic Pain Syndrome develop?